-Deputies in Riverbank Search for Hit-and-Run Suspect
+Deputies in Riverbank Identify Hit-and-Run Suspect

 The Stanislaus County Sheriff’s Department reports the crash caused injuries but did not provide any details.

 The driver was in a red Dodge Charger that now has damage to the front of the right side.
-She is a Hispanic woman in her late 20s and was wearing a black top and ripped blue jeans at the time of the crash.